The Best Tiny Desk Concerts Of 2018

 Anna Meredith

-Bob Boilen describes Anna Meredith's Tiny Desk concert as "simply the most exhilarating one I've experienced," and he's far less wrong than usual: The British composer and multi-instrumentalist puts on one of the most propulsive and purely entertaining live shows you'll ever witness.
+Bob Boilen describes Anna Meredith's Tiny Desk concert as "simply the most exhilarating one I've experienced," and he's far less wrong than usual (just kidding, Bob).
+The British composer and multi-instrumentalist puts on one of the most propulsive and purely entertaining live shows you'll ever witness.
 Whatever you call it — neo-classical electro-dance-rock? — it's music built to throb in your chest and make you feel alive.

 John Prine